andradei/oryx-with-custom-qmk/README.md

 For a detailed guide, check out the full [blog post here](https://blog.zsa.io/oryx-custom-qmk-features).

+For QMK keycodes, see this [the official docs](https://docs.qmk.fm/keycodes_basic).
+ZSA uses a forked QMK, if some keycodes don't work, it might not be supported.

 ## How it works

 Each time you run the GitHub Action, the workflow will: